jjolano/shadow/README.md

 Refer to `HookKit.h` for more information.

+## Advantages and Disadvantages
+Advantages:
+* Improved performance through use of batch hooking
+* Consistent API which handles the actual hooking behind the scenes

+Disadvantages:
+* Library-specific functionality will still require developers to use the specific library functions
+* Hook code such as `MSHookFunction` will need to be rewritten to use HookKit

 ## Library Support
 So far, support has been (mostly) implemented for the following code substitution APIs:
 * libhooker